fernandorubbo/scheduled-autoscaler/tutorial.md

 ![Committed-use discount](https://github.com/fernandorubbo/scheduled-autoscaler/blob/master/images/commit-use.png?raw=true)

 As you can see in the image above, CUD is flat.
-Meaning, the resource used during the day doen't compensate the unused resource during the night.
+Meaning, the resource used during the day doesn't compensate the unused resource during the night.
 Because of this reason, resources used by spikes should not be included in CUD.
 To optimize your costs, you must use GKE autoscaler options.
 For example, the scheduled autoscaler discussed in this paper or other managed options discussed in [Best practices for running cost-optimized Kubernetes applications on GKE](https://cloud.google.com/solutions/best-practices-for-running-cost-effective-kubernetes-applications-on-gke#fine-tune_gke_autoscaling).
 If you are already paying  CUD for a given amount of resources, there is no reason for not using it at night.
 In this case, try to schedule some jobs to fill the gaps of low computing demand, or keep your cluster warm even without usage.

 ## Setting up a scheduled autoscaler